luni, 12 ianuarie

 -

-06:55 The Morgenland Festival: The Art of DuoSince 2005, the Morgenland Festival of Osnabrueck has dedicated itself to the fascinating music culture of the Near and Middle East.
+06:53 Morgenland Festival: One Way Ticket to DamascusSince 2005, the Morgenland Festival of Osnabrueck has dedicated itself to the fascinating music culture of the Near and Middle East.
 From traditional and classical music to avant-garde, jazz, and rock, the festival program also features art, such as visual arts, dance, and theatre of interdisciplinary projects.
-"The Art of Duo" presents an unprecedented duo featuring pianist Salman Gambarov and sheng player, a Chinese mouth-organ, Wu Wei.
+Bursting with sounds that could only be described as magical, “MCO” features the Syrian Expat Philharmonic Orchestra under conductor Naci Özgüç.
+Of Turkish origin, Özgüç was raised by two opera singers, who opened the doors of a musical career.

 Cele mai populare